SadhanaAShetty/cdk-serverless/.github/pull_request_template.md

 ## Description
-Added Kinesis integration to the Food Delivery project for tracking delivery driver addresses.
+Refactored the Food Delivery project to use a reusable Construct for DynamoDB table creation.
-This includes creating a dedicated Kinesis Stream for driver location events, a Lambda function to publish location updates to the stream, and a Lambda function to consume and process these events.
-Integration tests were added to verify end-to-end message flow from the producer Lambda to the consumer Lambda.
+This improves modularity and reusability across stacks.
+Also updated the README to document the construct usage and integration details.

 ---

 ## Changes
-[✅] Feature added — Kinesis Stream for driver location events [✅] Feature added — Lambda function to publish driver location updates [✅] Feature added — Lambda function to consume and process driver location events [✅] Tests — Added integration tests for producer-consumer flow [ ]Refactor
-[ ]Documentation
+[✅] Refactor — Created a reusable Construct (DynamoTable) for DynamoDB table setup [✅] Update — Integrated the Construct into the Food Delivery Stack [✅] Documentation — Updated README to include construct usage instructions

 ---

 ## Checklist
-- [✅] Code follows project guidelines
+[✅] Code follows project structure and style guidelines [✅] Constructs properly initialized with super().__init__() [✅] Verified CDK synth and deploy succeed locally
-- [✅] integration tests added/updated
-- [✅] All tests passing locally
-- [ ] Documentation updated (if needed)
-- [✅] No sensitive data committed
+[✅] README updated with new construct usage details [✅] No sensitive data committed

 ---